danielchristianschroeter/watermark-to-image/README.md

 ## Command Line Parameters

 The application supports various command-line parameters for customization.
-Here is a list of available parameters:
+Here is a list of all available parameters:

 ```shell
 ./watermark-to-image --help